pgoostree/user.sor/README.md

 # User SOR

 ## Description
-This is a User and UserGroup management API that provies the following capabilities:
+This is a User and UserGroup management REST API that provides the following capabilities:

 ## Users:
 - Add a user